 Ask us anything about ad fraud

-It is estimated that $6 billion is being stolen from advertisers every year due to online ad fraud, but because some types of ad fraud are very hard to detect, and the technology to protect advertisers is immature, the actual figure may be much higher.
+It is estimated that in 2019 ad fraudsters will steal $5.8 billion from advertisers, however, because some types of ad fraud are very hard to detect, and the technology to protect advertisers is immature, the actual figure may be much higher.

 But how are ad fraudsters able to steal this amount of money considering the sophistication of online advertising technology (AdTech)?
 Fake audience, fake users, fake traffic, fake clicks and fake installs – it all boils down to the same goal: advertisers are made to pay for exposure and clicks that never took place.